RomanTsegelskyi/yummlyr/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Fixed incorrect URLs.
+* Removed incorrect URL

-* Corrected tests
+* Fixed the bug in tests
+* Extended DESCRIPTION

 ## Test environments
 * local OS X install, R 3.2.2